Friedrichsdorf: Transport

+Roads

 Through Friedrichsdorf's outlying rural areas runs Autobahn A5, an important traffic artery that also has an interchange at the northern edge of the municipal area (16, Friedberg / Friedrichsdorf).
 Furthermore, Federal Highway (Bundesstraße) B 455 also runs through the town.

+Railway stations

-The town is also well supplied when it comes to rail transport.
-There are four stations: one in every constituent community.
-Friedrichsdorf station is the end of Rhine-Main S-Bahn line S 5.
-Also, railcars from the Frankfurt-Königstein Railway, which run on the Taunusbahn stop here.
-The cross-country connection to the Main-Weser Railway to Friedberg is provided by the Butzbach-Lich Railway.
+There are four railway stations, one in every constituent community apart from Dillingen.
+Friedrichsdorf station is the end of Rhine-Main S-Bahn line S 5 which runs along the Homburg Railway line.
+Further lines here are Taunusbahn to Waldsolms-Brandoberndorf and Friedberg–Friedrichsdorf railway to Friedberg.

+Air Traffic

+The Rotorflug company provides helicopter transport.

-Frankfurt International Airport can easily be reached by road.
-Also, the Firma Rotorflug can also be found in Friedrichsdorf, offering helicopter flights.
+Frankfurt International Airport can be reached via train in 50 Minutes or by road (30 km).